apalmer/Will-and-Want/README.md

 After some reflection and struggle with his own fear Onu takes a running leap off the edge.

+[Pin Up]
 Portrayal of Onu's midflight leap should empasize his passion/fear etc.

 Onu lands successful on the Fruit tree's crown.
 After some recovery and celebration of his success he makes his way to the Fruit.

+[Pin Up]
+Onu is shown with the Fruit relishing the moment and his victory

+Onu then carefully packs up a load of fruit, and reveals a wrapped up package concealed hanging from a rudimentary pulley hidden away in the branches of the tree.

+He unwraps the package revealing several sharpish oval rock shards and binding straps.
+Onu attaches the rock shards with bindings to his hands and feet.
+He stands transformed by his rudimentary climbing gear.
+He loops a new rope through the pulley system and begins the long desent down the tree.
+As he descends the rope uncoiles above him.
+He swings away from the tree and jumps down .

 # References
 ## Trees